Want to learn how much Canadians earn and how your income stacks up against the national average?

 Knowing which sectors recorded the highest growth in the last year can prove beneficial for people who are starting their careers or considering a career change.
 Having a job in an industry that is growing fast means more opportunities for higher salaries and promotions.

 The finance and insurance, arts and entertainment, and healthcare are some of the fastest growing industries in Canada.
-Despite the Covid-19 pandemic, the retail industry is seeing a spirited comeback.
+AFter the Covid-19 pandemic, the retail industry is seeing a spirited comeback.
 By understanding which sectors are fast-growing, prospective job seekers can start working toward their chosen field in a role that matches their expertise and interests.

 Industries with a Falling Average Yearly Income in Canada

-The average yearly income in Canada has gone up since 2019, and the upward trend is likely to continue from 2023 onward, with most experts billing the drop in 2022 as a blip.
+The average yearly income in Canada has gone up since 2019, and the upward trend is likely to continue from 2024 onward, with most experts billing the drop in 2022 as a blip.

 All sectors but two recorded a salary growth in 2021.
 Only the management of companies and enterprises and forestry and timber harvesting sectors did not see an increase in the average pay in 2021.